Preparing for the Interview

 Research the Employer

 The outstanding candidates are those who show a real interest in the organization they are interviewing with.
 To demonstrate that you really want the position, make sure to learn everything you can about the organization prior to the interview.
 Use resources such as employer’s website and industry-specific online resources such as Hoover’s Online, LexisNexis, Mint Global, or Reference USA.
 You should be knowledgeable about the employer’s company include its size, products or services, organizational structure, reputation, competitors, divisions and subdivisions, parent company, number of employees, sales, assets, earnings, new products or projects, locations, and accomplishments.
+Click here to discover the skills and qualities employers value most in their new hires.

 Practice Makes Perfect

-Practice your interview skills by scheduling a mock interview with the Center for Career Planning & Internships to get feedback, hone your delivery, and feel more comfortable before your real interview.
+Practice your interview skills by scheduling a recorded mock interview with the Center for Career Planning & Internships to get feedback, hone your delivery, and feel more comfortable before your real interview.
 At the very least practice out loud with a friend.

 - Demonstrate your full enthusiasm for the organization and industry to which you are applying

-- Determine if this is organization and industry is the right place for you to begin your career path
+- Determine if this organization and industry is the right place for you to begin your career path

 During the interview